redis/ioredis/README.md

 ```

 If the number of keys can't be determined when defining a command, you can
-omit the `numberOfKeys` property, and pass the number of keys as the first argument
+omit the `numberOfKeys` property and pass the number of keys as the first argument
 when you call the command:

 ```javascript